 The Banff and Lake Louise area are know as a very walkable ski destination with a variety of shuttles and a user-friendly public bus system in place.
 While a rental car is convenient, it is by no means necessary.

-All three ski hills offer shuttles that running from Banff to their respective resorts and with various pick up points conveniently located throughout Banff and a number of departures daily, the shuttle system is user-friendly and easy to use.
-The cost is between $10 and $15 but you can curtail this expense by purchasing a tri-area lift ticket which includes the shuttle service to and from the resorts in the ticket price.
+All three ski hills offer complimentary shuttles that running from Banff to their respective resorts and with various pick up points conveniently located throughout the town of Banff and a number of departures daily, the shuttle system is user-friendly and easy to use.

 The town of Banff is easy to navigate on foot but, if you aren’t feeling up to it, traveling within town is made easy with a public transit system that runs 3 different lines as well as a regional service to the neighbouring town of Canmore.
 Fares are between $2 and $6 per ride depending on your destination and various discounted passes are available for those who plan to use the buses numerous times.